mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/support-services/index.md

 title: Support and Servies
 menuWeight: 70
 excerpt: Konvoy Support and Services
-beta: true <!-- Set this to true if this is a beta topic, set to false or remove otherwise. -->
+beta: false <!-- Set this to true if this is a beta topic, set to false or remove otherwise. -->
 enterprise: false
 ---